LPGhatguy/roact-patterns/README.md

 * You have Rojo 0.4.10 or newer installed, used to sync examples into Roblox Studio.

 1. Run `rojo serve` in one of the pattern folders, like `theming`
-2. Open a new Roblox Studio place, enable HTTP, and sync in
+2. Open a new Roblox Studio place
+3. Enable HTTP in Game Settings
+4. Press 'Sync In' in the Rojo toolbar
-3. Run the game
+5. Run the game

 ## License
 This project is available under the CC0 1.0 Universal license.
-That means you can do pretty much whatever you want with everything here!

 Details are in [LICENSE](LICENSE).